clsdavid/FBNNet2_public/README.md

 * `generateFBMNetwork`: is the main entry of the package FBNNet that can be used to mine the gene regulatory network.
 * `plotNetwork`: plot the Fundamental boolean networks

+### Data

-### Main Example Data
+#### Main Example Data
 * `BoolNet_CellCycle_Network`: Data generated via BoolNet::BoolNet::loadNetwork
 * `ExampleNetwork`: Data generated for testing purpose using the traditional Boolean network via BoolNet::BoolNet::loadNetwork.
 This Example described in the paper 'A Novel Data-Driven Boolean Model for Genetic Regulatory Networks' (Chen, L., etc., 2018)
+* `ExampleTimeseriesData`: Data generated via this package and is in the concept of FBM.
+This Example described in the paper 'A Novel Data-Driven Boolean Model for Genetic Regulatory Networks' (Chen, L., etc., 2018)
+* `FBNExampleNetworks`: Data generated via this package and is in the concept of FBM.
+This Example described in the paper 'A Novel Data-Driven Boolean Model for Genetic Regulatory Networks' (Chen, L., etc., 2018)

+#### Experiment Data
+* `Common_Genes_Leukeamia`: Data generated via this package and is in the concept of FBM.
+This Example described in the paper 'A Novel Data-Driven Boolean Model for Genetic Regulatory Networks' (Chen, L., etc., 2018)
+* `Leukeamia_Timeseries`: Data generated via this package and is in the concept of FBM.
+This Example described in the paper 'A Novel Data-Driven Boolean Model for Genetic Regulatory Networks' (Chen, L., etc., 2018)
-* `FBNSampleData`: Data generated via this package and is in the concept of FBM.
+* `Leukeamia_Networks`: Data generated via this package and is in the concept of FBM.
 This Example described in the paper 'A Novel Data-Driven Boolean Model for Genetic Regulatory Networks' (Chen, L., etc., 2018)

 ### Installation
 #### Install development version `FBNNet` from GitHub: